bcaligari/rpmdiff/README.md

     positional arguments:
       rpmlist0    A list of RPMs
-      rpmlist1    A second list of RPMs
+      rpmlist1    Another list of RPMs to compare against

     optional arguments:
-      -h, --help  show this help message and exit
+      -h, --help  show this help message and exit --debug DEBUG  Enable some debug logging

     Legend:
       ++   present in first but not second